kroy/s2_replay_parser/references.md

 		p	char[]	string
 		P	void *	integer	 	(5), (3)

+Terminology:

+	Entity: the basic building blocks of a HoN game.
+Everything in a HoN game is done to an entity, and is caused by an entity (I believe).
+In the context of the replay file, Entities are represented as objects with a certain number of fields.
+There is a significant amount of magic involved in parsing entity objects.

+Classes included in s2r2.py and their purposes:

+	ReplayManager: This class initializes and builds the replay data into an intelligible format using the other classes included in s2r2.py.
+It allows the user to step through each frame of the replay and extract all entity states.
+		The StartPlayback() method must be called before stepping through each frame with NextFrame().

+	BitBuffer: A wrapper for a bitarray.
+This allows for bits to be read from the replaydata in a special way in order to respect the format of the s2 replay data

+	EntitySnapshot: Represents the state of an entity at a given point in time

+	CSnapshot: Represents the data contained within a frame of the replay.
+The data includes entities and game events

 Structure of a Replay file:

-	An s2 replay file (s2r2) is a binary file containing a compressed representation of all of the game data included in a HoN game.
+	An s2 replay file is a binary file containing a representation of all of the game data included in a HoN game.
 The game is divided into frames which contain all data for a given snapshot of the game.
 	Frames contain references to entities, which are the building blocks of a replay.